 - In Year 8 students recap the adventure genre with ‘Northern Lights’ whilst considering identity, power and relationships including social justice, gender and religion.
 These themes are continued within ‘The Lie Tree’, with another female protagonist, and finally class, gender and identity are explored in ‘The Outsiders’ alongside toxic masculinity.

 - Year 9 continues both with the theme of social justice, and relationships/identity with ‘Noughts & Crosses’ whilst also linking to issues around race in the first Y9 text ‘Of Mice & Men’.
-Students then read ‘After the War’ which links to the History SOL and is part of our Holocaust Beacon School status.
+They also read Boy, Everywhere This shows the journey a refugee has to take to get to safety going from privilege to poverty.
 Finally, students are offered a new narrative perspective through the eyes of Christopher in ‘The Curious Incident of the Dog in the Night Time’ which also links to the detective genre text ‘Sherlock Holmes’ whilst exploring issues around identity and disability.

 - Year 10 continue to explore social issues with ‘The Hate U Give’ and can make links to both their Y8 & Y9 texts and social issues explored in different cultures and settings.
 We also know understanding the impact a writer can have on their reader is key to appreciating Literature, so have chosen this text for the impact it has had.
 Year 10 continue to explore identity and race through ‘Pigeon English’ which offers a progression from ‘The Outsiders’ in Y8.
 Finally Year 10 explore religion and sexuality through ‘Oranges are not the only Fruit’; through these texts we want our students to be offered both a mirror to their own worlds and open windows to new ones.